openvinotoolkit/docker_ci/dockerfiles/ubuntu20/build_custom/README.md

 By default, the product version is equal to the latest release version.
 Use `-p` to override this.

 ## How to run
-Please follow [Run built image](../get-started.md#run-built-image) section in Docker CI getting started guide.
+Please follow the [Run built image](../get-started.md#run-built-image) section in Docker CI getting started guide.

 ## Prebuilt images